cashbee-team/treezor_client/docs/TaxResidenceApi.md

 user_id = 56 # Integer | User's id residence

-country = "country_example" # String | country of the resident
+country = 'country_example' # String | country of the resident

 opts = {
-  access_signature: "access_signature_example", # String | Access signature can be mandatory for specific context.
+  access_signature: 'access_signature_example', # String | Access signature can be mandatory for specific context.
 Treezor will  contact you if so.
 More info  [here](https://agent.treezor.com/security-authentication).
-  tax_payer_id: "tax_payer_id_example", # String | Tax payer's id
+  tax_payer_id: 'tax_payer_id_example', # String | Tax payer's id
   liability_waiver: true # BOOLEAN | When there is no taxPayerId for a residence, this field shall be set to true.
 }